MathiasReichardt/HypermediaUi/README.md

 - always send siren accept header

 ## Features
+- Support standard Siren actions (at the moment only WebapiHypermediaExtensions style Actions)
 - Detect if link leads to a html site.
 Open this page in a new tab e.g. example.com navigation in carshack
 - Config Dialog:
   - default api on main page